 There is no such thing as a maintenance free deck.

-Every deck surface, whether natural or composites, will feel the effects of the
+tim composites will feel the effects of the

 tough on your deck.
 When it comes to deck maintenance, every case is